bradlindblad/screwtape2020/book/final_book.md

 *self*.
 The more they focus inward, the easier our job becomes.
 The worship of *self* is the same as the worship of our Great Father Below.

-Get him here, Mugwort, and you'll be well on your way.
+Get him to try it, Mugwort, and you'll be well on your way.